wollomatic/socket-proxy/README.md

 Use Go's regexp syntax to create the patterns for these parameters.
 To avoid insecure configurations, the characters ^ at the beginning and $ at the end of the string are automatically added.
 Note: invalid regexp results in program termination.

-#### Setting up bind mount restrictions

-By default, socket-proxy does not restrict bind mounts.
-If you want to add an additional layer of security by restricting which directories can be used as bind mount sources, you can use the `-allowbindmountfrom` parameter or the `SP_ALLOWBINDMOUNTFROM` environment variable.

-When configured, only bind mounts from the specified directories or their subdirectories are allowed.
-Each directory must start with `/`.
-Multiple directories can be specified separated by commas.

-For example:
-+ `-allowbindmountfrom=/home,/var/log` allows bind mounts from `/home`, `/var/log`, and any subdirectories like `/home/user/data` or `/var/log/app`
-+ `SP_ALLOWBINDMOUNTFROM="/app/data,/tmp"` allows bind mounts from `/app/data` and `/tmp` directories

-Bind mount restrictions are applied to relevant Docker API endpoints and work with both legacy bind mount syntax (`-v /host/path:/container/path`) and modern mount syntax.

-**Note**: This feature only restricts bind mounts.
-Other mount types (volumes, tmpfs, etc.) are not affected by this restriction.

 Examples (command line):
 + `'-allowGET=/v1\..{1,2}/(version|containers/.*|events.*)'` could be used for allowing access to the docker socket for Traefik v2.
 + `'-allowHEAD=.*` allows all HEAD requests.